ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 In the last section we have already seen that parsing of objects works via content negotiation.

-Rendering of objects works the same way and evaluates the Accept header for that.
+Rendering of objects works the same way and evaluates the "Accept" request header for that.

 Therefore a controller method like...